bec-archer/SR80-Manuals/user-manual.md

 Whoever grabs it first gets it.
 If it needs to be reassigned later (tech goes home sick, owner decides someone else should take over), see "Reassigning a Tech" below.

+### Adding Another Tech to an Item

+Sometimes two (or more) techs need to work on the same item — maybe one person is doing the welding while another handles the seals.
+You can add additional techs to any item that's currently In Progress:

+1. Open the item from the queue
+2. Tap the **Add Tech** button (indigo/purple, with a person+ icon)
+3. A picker appears showing available techs — anyone already on the item is filtered out
+4. Tap the tech's name to add them

+The original tech who grabbed the item stays as the "lead" tech.
+Additional techs show up in the Repair History timeline as "[Name] added" and in an "Also: [names]" line on the item detail.

+Add Tech is available on Tech Station and Admin devices, on any In Progress item.

 ### Reassigning a Tech

 Sometimes a job needs to go to a different tech — maybe someone went home sick, or the owner wants a specific person on it.
 You can reassign any item that's currently In Progress: